Route 66 for Kids

 Chandler is home to two museums steeped in local history.
 The Route 66 Interpretive Center, situated in an old National Guard armory, offers families an exciting chance to explore the history of the Mother Road through short films viewed from the seats of vintage cars or a virtual hotel room.
 A few blocks away, the Lincoln County Museum of Pioneer History and Children’s Historical Resource Center features a mishmash of exhibits, from an old telephone switchboard to a stagecoach, post office and marionette theater.

-At 111 years old, Arcadia’s Round Barn is one of the oldest attractions on Route 66.
+At well over 100 years old, Arcadia’s Round Barn is one of the oldest attractions on Route 66.
 Young physicists will enjoy exploring the loft, where the barn’s round walls and domed ceiling create a natural parabola effect that allows visitors to hear each other whisper from opposite sides of the room.

 At the westernmost edge of Arcadia, we stop for dinner at POPS, a recent addition to Route 66.
 POPS is one part gas station, one part diner and one part souvenir shop.
 Outside, visitors will find unique architecture and a 66-foot-tall pop bottle.
 Inside, a sleek, retro-style diner serves burgers, chili, steaks and gourmet cupcakes, which customers can wash down with their choice of more than 650 kinds of bottled soda.

 West of Oklahoma City, Route 66 flattens out, carrying travelers over a terra cotta landscape fringed with wild grasses and dotted with attractions that seem tailor-made for tourists with children in tow.